whos-evan/portfolio-v2/README.md

 ```

 ### license
-do whatever the f**k you want with it license. (maybe like change the name and stuff)
+the unlicense. just do what you want, maybe like change the name or something.